Skip to Main Content

 As these examples show, sometimes a vehicle can strike another vehicle and not be at fault.
 How to tell who sideswiped who becomes more difficult and more evidence is needed.
 What a jury must ultimately determine is whose actions are responsible for the collision and whether the actions the driver took were reasonable.
 Simply looking at the damage to your vehicle does not 100% always give you answers to these questions.

-Looking at the damage to your vehicle is an important piece of the puzzle, but it is not the only piece.
+Examining the damage to your vehicle is an important piece of the puzzle, but it’s not the only one.
 Your car accident attorney will also need to carefully assess other information to determine which driver’s careless or reckless conduct caused the car accident, such as:

 • Witness testimony.
 Passengers, drivers, and anyone else who saw the crash can offer important testimony about what happened.
 For example, a passenger might admit that a driver did not put on a turn signal or that a driver was speeding.
 These actions can make a driver responsible for a collision.

-• Debris on the road.
-Sometimes, how debris is littered across the road can contain important clues about who is at fault.
-Skid marks are also critical information.
+• Debris on the road: Sometimes, the way debris is scattered across the road can provide important clues about who is at fault.
+Skid marks are also critical pieces of information.

 • Surveillance video.
 Sometimes video captures the accident and can show what happened.